runtimeverification/llvm-backend/matching/README.md

-`Signature` is a function that takes a column j of a matrix and a sort and returns the set of constructors that must be considered when pattern matching examines the term correpsonding to o_j.
+`Signature` is a function that takes a column j of a matrix and a sort and returns the set of constructors that must be considered when pattern matching examines the term corresponding to o_j.

 First we define `Signature` on patterns: